 Auto equity lenders typically require that you have full coverage on your car.
 If you’re still making payments on it, the primary lender likely has this covered, so you may not need to make any changes.
 But if you have paid off the car and dropped your coverage to liability only, you might need to increase your coverage and your monthly premium to get approved.

 Where to find auto equity loans

 The big banks like Wells Fargo, Chase, and Bank of America don’t offer auto equity loans.
-However, credit unions, community banks, and specialized lenders in your area may offer them.
+However, credit unions, community banks, and specialized lenders in your area may provide them.

 Here are some specialized lenders you may want to consider.

 If you’ve already paid off your car, Finova Financial is a solid option.
-Your credit doesn’t have to be good or even fair to get approved by the lender, and you can expect reasonable interest rates on Finova’s auto equity loans.
+Your credit doesn’t have to be good or even fair to get approved by the lender, and the interest rates are lower than with most other auto equity loan providers.

 Of course, this doesn’t work if you haven’t paid off your car.
-But if you have, it’s worth it.
+But if you have, it’s worth considering.

 Who is eligible for an auto equity loan?

 Ready to get started?
-Your first step is to do your research.
-Compare the offerings of the above lenders with other auto title lenders that may offer auto equity loans, and find the best deal for your situation.
+Your first step is to do your research and check the reviews of other borrowers.
+Compare the offerings of the above lenders with other auto title lenders that may offer auto equity loans and find the best deal for your situation.